alexeilebedev/openacr/README.md

 ## Command Lines

-All tools created with amc come with full command line support.
+All programs created with amc come with full command line support.
 A command line is just a struct, and options are described as fields.
-All one needs to do is keep adding fields, and amc and the rest of tools will take care of all chores.
+All one needs to do is keep adding fields, and amc and the rest of programs will take care of all chores.

 To start this tutorial, let's start with a fresh commit, and create a new executable.

     $ acr_ed -create -target abc -write
     ...

-This will create a new tool called `abc`:
+This will create a new program called `abc`:

     $ abc
     Hello, World!

-The tool already comes with some built-in options.
+The program already comes with some built-in options.

     $ abc -h